Verstappen has 5th F1 title in reach after Norris, Piastri disqualified in Las Vegas

 “I mean, it’s still a big gap.
 But, you know, we always try to just maximize everything that we’ve got,” he said three hours before the McLarens were called to see the FIA. “ This weekend, that was first.
 The upcoming weekends we’ll again try to win the race.
 And at the end of Abu Dhabi, we’ll see where we end up.”

-Verstappen was by far the big winner in Las Vegas, an event he hated before he'd ever turned a lap.
-He won for the second time in four races, second time in three years of the Las Vegas Grand Prix. and the four-time reigning Formula 1 champion continued to claw his way back into title picture with a Saturday night victory on the streets of Las Vegas.
+Verstappen was by far the biggest winner in Las Vegas, an event he hated before he'd ever turned in a lap.
+He won for the second time in four races, second time in three years of the Las Vegas Grand Prix as the four-time reigning Formula 1 champion continued to claw his way back into the title picture with a Saturday night victory on the streets of Las Vegas.

 His displeasure with the event has stemmed from the bright spotlight promoters place on celebrities and parties instead of the actual competition.
 But when it comes time to get in the car, no matter how Verstappen feels about the event, he seems to excel.